Getting Your Insurance to Pay for Weight Loss Surgery

 Most major insurance companies will require:

-- Proof that surgery is medically necessary.
+- Proof that surgery or medical intervention is medically necessary.
 Your surgeon can help provide your medical history and documentation of your weight-related health problems.

 - Participation in a physician-supervised diet program.
 You may be required to successfully complete a 6-month weight-loss program before approval is granted.
 Medicare does not require this 6-month program, but you may be encouraged to participate anyway.
 This type of diet program involves monthly visits to your doctor or bariatric surgeon's office for 6 months.
 The insurance companies aren’t trying to find out if you can lose weight through dieting.
 In fact, most insurance companies require that the patient's weight be stable during this time -- with no up-and-down fluctuations -- or you may be denied coverage.
 They want you to demonstrate over the 6 months prior to surgery that you can commit to lifestyle changes you’ll need to make forever after your weight loss surgery.